pielstroem/Topics/docs/CONTRIBUTING.md

 pip install -r requirement-dev.txt
 ```

+### Running the tests

+Installing from `requirements-dev.txt` also installs the testing framework `pytest`, which is configured in `setup.cfg`.
+You can run the tests locally from the command line:

+* `pytest` runs all unit tests (functions starting/ending with `test_` or `_test`, respectively) as well as all doctests.
+At the time of writing, these are 52 tests, taking ~3s in total.
+* `pytest --nbsmoke-run` additionally runs all Jupyter Notebooks and reports errors.
+This takes significantly longer (~90s).

 ## Releasing / Pushing to Master

 The _testing_ branch is the integration branch for current developments.
 The _master_ branch should always contain the latest stable version.